seanreed1111/sql-recipes/recipes.md

 Solution
 Oracle supports the standard HAVING clause for SELECT statements, and the COUNT function, which together can identify single instances of data in a table or result.
-The following SELECT statement solves the problem of finding if the surname Fay is unique in the HR.EMPLOYEES table.
+The following SELECT statement solves the problem of finding if the surname Fay is unique in the employee table.

-select last_name, count(*) from hr.employees
+SELECT last_name, count(*) FROM employee
-where last_name = 'Fay' group by last_name having count(*) = 1;
+WHERE last_name = 'Fay' group by last_name having count(*) = 1;
 With this recipe, we receive these results:
 LAST_NAME   COUNT(*)
 Fay 1